waelhammoudeh/overpass-4-slackware/Guide/README-SETUP.md

 The script assumes that you installed my overpassAPI package using my SlackBuild script and that you also installed *osmium*.
 I also assume you already created "database" directory.

-The script takes THREE arguments; input file name, version number as date string and destination directory for database.
+The script takes TWO arguments; input file name and destination directory for database.

 - Input file name is your region OSM data file in any format supported by "osmium".
   If the file is not in your current directory, then include the path with file name.
-- Date is the last date contained in that input file in "YYYY-MM-DD" format.
-This date will be used as the version number for the database.
-- Destination directory is overpass database directory and must exist (DB_DIR).
+- Destination directory is database directory and must exist (DB_DIR) AND be empty to initial.
   If you used the File System Structure above, then this will be "/var/lib/overpass/database"

+ **Changed on 8/26/2023: the version number is automatically set by op_initial_db.sh script**

   **version number from osmium output:**
   The output from "osmium fileinfo" above includes 2 timestamp lines labeled (timestamp + Timestamps):